 |Stock and shares Junior ISA||£9,000 per tax year||Higher growth potential||Stock market investment with potential risk to capital|

-|Junior SIPP||£2,880 per year with 20% uplift from tax relief||Higher growth potential||Stock market investment with potential risk to capital|
+|Junior SIPP||£2,880 per year with 20% uplift from tax relief (totalling £3,600)||Higher growth potential||Stock market investment with potential risk to capital|

-|NS&I Premium bonds||No maximum||No growth but monthly prizes up to £1million||No|
+|NS&I Premium bonds||Up to £50,000||No growth but monthly prizes up to £1million||No|